Sjögren's disease: Saliva flow tests

-Unstimulated saliva production reduces by 40 to 70% between the age of 20 and 80 years, but stimulated saliva production is not affected.
+Unstimulated saliva production reduces by 40 to 70% between the ages of 20 and 80 years, but stimulated saliva production is not affected.

 Lip biopsy

 A lip/salivary gland biopsy takes a tissue sample that can reveal lymphocytes clustered around salivary glands, and damage to these glands from inflammation.
 This test involves removing a sample of tissue from a person's inner lip/salivary gland and examining it under a microscope.
 On such biopsies, the single most important test result in the diagnosis of the oral component of Sjögren syndrome is likely the focus score, which is the number of mononuclear cell infiltrates containing at least 50 inflammatory cells in a 4 mm2 glandular section.
 The Chisholm-Mason grades are also widely used for salivary gland biopsies (see table).

+Ultrasound

+Salivary gland ultrasonography is not invasive and may help reduce unnecessary biopsies in anti-SSA-negative patients.

 Other tests

-A radiological procedure is available as a reliable and accurate test for Sjögren's syndrome, in the form of a sialogram.
+A radiological procedure is available as a reliable and accurate test for Sjögren's disease, in the form of a sialogram.
 A contrast agent is injected into the parotid duct, which opens from the cheek into the vestibule of the mouth opposite the neck of the upper second molar tooth.
-The test is intended to detect any blockage in the salivary gland ducts (i.e. parotid duct) and the amount of saliva that flows into the mouth.
+The test is intended to detect any blockage in the salivary gland ducts (i.e., parotid duct) and the amount of saliva that flows into the mouth.

-For Sjögren's syndrome, sudomotor function through electrochemical skin conductance may help in the diagnosis process.
+For Sjögren's disease, sudomotor function through electrochemical skin conductance may help in the diagnosis process.